Grief Treatment Plans

 Grief is a term used to describe the feelings, behaviors, and thoughts someone experiences due to the loss of something or someone close to their heart.
 When you hear the term “grief,” you likely think of losing a loved one.
 This is the most common loss associated with grief, however grief can be experienced through the loss of something meaningful to a person.
 This may include, but is not limited to job loss, the diagnosis of a life-limiting or terminal illness, divorce or other loss of a relationship, aging, and mobility.

 Each of these losses, whether they are publicly recognized as loss or not, contain feelings of grief and mourning.
 Grief is the internal feeling associated with grief, while mourning is the external expression of those internal feelings.
-These two experiences combined make-up a term we call "bereavement".
+These two experiences combined make-up a term we call "bereavement."
 Due to the complexity of each grief process, it is impossible to clearly define a grief reaction that is standard across all bereaved individuals.
-However, to support health professionals in navigating grief work, we tend to group grief types into the the following categories:
+However, to support health professionals in navigating grief work, we tend to group grief types into the following categories:

-Acute
+Acute Grief

 Acute Grief occurs within the first several months following the death of a loved one and consists of intense symptoms, such as: